 Throughout the production, my interactions with Louisville’s refugee and immigrant community helped expand my awareness for social issues.
 I began to see the world in new and exciting ways.
 Strangers became neighbors.
 Neighbors became friends.

 It was an epiphany not unlike Thomas Merton’s.
 A sense of belonging, as I have learned, can be found through unexpected conversations on the bus, or run-ins with old friends on the sidewalk.
 The daily apprehension of new people and neighborhoods were all ways in which I developed a sense of place.
 But it was impossible to ignore the ways in which the built environment reinforced social inequalities.
-Born out of a desire to reconnect my fellow Kentuckians, I created KY Place.

 In four episodes, we spoke with sixteen individuals who brought their experiences, ideas, and solutions to the table; recognizing both the traditions that bring us together and the obstacles that hold us back.
 As a proof of concept, KY Place demonstrates how locally-produced media could function as a catalyst for solution-oriented discussions, both for Kentuckians and for people facing similar challenges elsewhere.